ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Evaluation

 \section{Evaluation}

-The framework is evaluated through a design science experiment involving prospective users to assess its practical usability and real-world applicability.
+The framework \textit{ExtracTable} is evaluated through a design science experiment involving prospective users to assess its practical usability and real-world applicability.
 To contextualize this evaluation, we consider the ORKG as a representative environment for scientific content creation.
 Following the goal definition template by Wohlin et al.~\cite{wohlin_experimentation_2012}, we define the experiment’s objective as follows:

-\begin{mdframed} \textit{Research goal:} \textbf{Analyze} the developed HITL tool \textbf{with the purpose of} supporting systematic content creation for scientific KGs \textbf{in terms of} usability (effectiveness, efficiency, satisfaction) \textbf{from the perspective of} potential future users familiar with the ORKG \textbf{in the context of} the Open Research Knowledge Graph. \end{mdframed} The goal leads to the research question: \begin{mdframed} \textit{Research question:} How does the developed HITL tool impact the usability of systematic content creation for scientific knowledge graphs, from the perspective of potential future users familiar with the ORKG? \end{mdframed} The experiment aims to assess the practical usability of the developed HITL tool for creating scientific content for knowledge graphs.
+\begin{mdframed} \textit{Research goal:} \textbf{Analyze} \textit{ExtracTable} \textbf{with the purpose of} supporting systematic content creation for scientific KGs \textbf{in terms of} usability (effectiveness, efficiency, satisfaction) \textbf{from the perspective of} potential future users familiar with the ORKG \textbf{in the context of} the ORKG. \end{mdframed} The goal leads to the research question: \begin{mdframed} \textit{Research question:} How does the developed tool \textit{ExtracTable} impact the usability of systematic content creation for scientific knowledge graphs, from the perspective of potential future users familiar with the ORKG? \end{mdframed} The experiment aims to assess the practical usability of the developed tool \textit{ExtracTable} for creating scientific content for knowledge graphs.
 To this end, we collaborated with ORKG curators who have previously created comparisons as part of literature reviews.
 Each participant will first subjectively assess the time they spent on manually creating one of their existing comparisons, reflecting state-of-the-art research in a specific domain.
-They will then recreate the same comparison using the HITL tool, without reviewing the original version to avoid bias.
+They will then recreate the same comparison using \textit{ExtracTable}, without reviewing the original version to avoid bias.
+We used a within-subject design to assess usability and enable meaningful self-comparison across diverse domain experts.